Muhammad0320/audiophile--f/client/README.md

 ## Website Preview

-You can preview this website at `https://audiophile-f.vercel.app/`
+You can preview this website at `https://audiophile-f-muhammad0320.vercel.app`

-## Installation

-1. Clone the repository: `git clone https://github.com/Muhammad0320/audiophile--f.git`
-2. Navigate to the server directory: `cd audiophile--f/server`
-3. Install dependencies: `npm install` or `npm i`

 ## Usage

 1. Run the development server: `npm run dev`
-2. Open your browser and visit: `http://127.0.0.1:5173`
+2. Open your browser and visit: `http://127.0.0.1:5173/`

 ## Contact